 History

-Within the cemetery sleep many men who have given their lives for their country.
+Within Bethel Cemetery rest many men who have given their lives for their country.
 Every war, including the War of Independence far back in 1776, has contributed its quota.
 It likewise shelters in its bosom many of the men and women who served our community well and helped to build and plan our beautiful village of Croton-on-Hudson.